AriaTheCurseling/obsidian/Algorithms/Congest.md

 set distance to round nun
 stop

+time diam(G)

 Breadth-First Search
+wave with addition:
-reply accept to random wave source if all accepted children have acknowledged send acknowledge to parent
+reply accept to 1 wave source
+if all accepted children have acknowledged send acknowledge to parent

 Electing a leader